What Are Payment Rails?

 FAQS

-Q2: Which rail is cheapest?
+Q2: Which payment rail is the most cost-effective?

-Q3: Are real-time rails reversible?
+Q3: Are real-time payment rails reversible?

-Q4: Are these rails country-specific?
+Q4: Are payment rails country-specific?